FOREX-Euro on defensive on Greece default fears, dollar upbeat ahead of Fed

 TOKYO, June 17 (Reuters) - The euro was held hostage by the crisis in Greece on Wednesday while the dollar held firm after solid U.S. housing data bolstered the case for the U.S. Federal Reserve starting rate hikes as early as in September.

-The euro traded at $1.1246, having slipped from Tuesday’s high of $1.1330.
+The euro was little changed at $1.1261, having slipped from Tuesday’s high of $1.1330.
 Although it remained in a familiar range between $1.11 and $1.14 in recent days, traders see this as the calm before storm rather than a sign of stability.

-Athens showed no sign of backing off in its tense negotiations with creditors as Prime Minister Alexis Tsipras accused Greece’s creditors of trying to “humiliate” Greeks with more cuts.
+Athens showed no sign of backing off in its tense negotiations with creditors as Prime Minister Alexis Tsipras accused them of trying to “humiliate” Greeks with more cuts.

-His comments suggested he has no intention of making a last-minute U-turn and accepting austerity cuts needed to unlock frozen aid and avoid a debt default within two weeks, sending European stock prices to the lowest level since February.
+His comments suggested he has no intention of making a last-minute U-turn and accepting austerity cuts needed to unlock frozen aid and avoid a debt default within two weeks.
+This sent European stock prices to the lowest level since February.

+While recent rises in European bond yields raised the attraction of investing in euro zone bonds and underpinned the currency, caution on the euro’s downside is also clear in the option market.

+Risk reversal spread of the euro/dollar widened in favour of euro/dollar puts to the highest level in about two months, suggesting many investors want to hedge against the euro’s fall.

-The pound rose to a two-week high against the euro of 71.75 pence per euro.
-It last stood at 71.885 to the euro.
+The pound on Tuesday rose to a two-week high against the euro of 71.75 pence per euro.
+It last stood at 72.00.

 The dollar held firm against most other currencies as investors expect Fed policymakers to intimate that U.S. interest rates will start rising later this year after news of U.S. housing permits for future construction surging to a near eight-year high.